Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

 We introduce a parameter $0\leq\lambda\leq1$ to characterize the bandwidth of flat bands in the continuum model.
 When $\lambda = 0$, the kinetic energy is zero, which is called the flat-band limit.
 In the following, we will discuss about the ground states under different $u_0$ and $\lambda$ parameters at the CNP and $\nu\!=\!2$ filling.

-At the CNP, in the chiral limit ($u_0 = 0$) and flat-band limit ($\lambda = 0$), the ground state are highly degenerate due to the $U(4)\times U(4)$ symmetry of the interaction Hamiltonian \cite{zaletel-tbg-hf-prx20,Bernevig-tbg3-arxiv20}.
-If we stay at the flat-band limit and increase $u_0$ to break the chiral symmetry, the ground states will because the degenerate states of pure valley polarized (VP) state and K-IVC state, by virtue of a $U(4)$ symmetry (including spin degrees of freedom) in the case of non-chiral flat limit \cite{Bernevig-tbg3-arxiv20}.
-Then in the non-chiral case, further increasing $\lambda$ (bandwidth) will lift up the energy of the VP state and make the K-IVC mixed with small VP component being the unique ground state as shown in the Fig.~\ref{CNP}.
+At the CNP, in the chiral limit ($u_0\!=\!0$) and flat-band limit ($\lambda\!=\!0$), the ground state is highly degenerate due to the $U(4)\times U(4)$ symmetry of the interaction Hamiltonian \cite{zaletel-tbg-hf-prx20,Bernevig-tbg3-arxiv20}, which can also be obtained from our Hartree-Fock+cRPA calculations.
+If we stay in the flat-band limit ($\lambda\!=\!0$) and increase $u_0$ to break chiral symmetry, the ground state consists of a set of degenerate states of pure valley polarized (VP) state and K-IVC state, by virtue of the $U(4)$ symmetry (including spin degrees of freedom) in the case of non-chiral flat limit \cite{Bernevig-tbg3-arxiv20}.
+Then in the non-chiral case, further increasing $\lambda$ (bandwidth) will raise up the energy of the VP state, and make the K-IVC (with slight mixtures of valley polarization) being the unique ground state as shown in Fig.~\ref{CNP}.
 In summary, finite bandwidth of flat bands will lift up the energy of a pure VP state, and the breaking of chiral symmetry would induce a mild mixture of the VP order into the K-IVC state.

 As for the ground state at the $\nu\!=\!2$, we show the energy difference between spin-valley polarized (SVP) phase and intervalley coherent (IVC) phase $\Delta E=E_{SVP}-E_{IVC}$ with both constant screening $\epsilon\!=\!10$ and with the cRPA method in Fig.~\ref{filling2}(a) and (b).
 Here the IVC phase can involve both the K-IVC and time-reversal invariant IVC (T-IVC) phase, which are characterized by $(\tau_x\sigma_y,\tau_y\sigma_y)$ and $(\tau_x\sigma_x,\tau_y\sigma_x)$ respectively.
 With a fixed dielectric constant $\epsilon=10$, the HF ground states at $\nu\!=\!2$ with realistic parameters ($u_0\!=\!0.0797$\,eV and $\lambda\!=\!1$) invovle three nearly degenerate states: the IVC state mixed with slight valley and sublattice polarizations ($\tau_i\sigma_j, \tau_z, \sigma_z$,$i=x,y$), a valley-sublattice polarized state (with order parameters $\tau_z, \sigma_z, \tau_z\sigma_z$), and a spin-sublattice polarized state (with order parameters $s_z,\tau_z\sigma_z,\tau_zs_z\sigma_z$).
-The energy difference between these states are no more than 10$\,mu$eV.
+The energy difference between these states are no more than 10\,$\mu$eV.